 Capital One Venture X Business

-Capital One Venture X Business new cardholders can earn 150,000 bonus miles once you spend $30,000 on eligible purchases within three (3) months of being approved for card membership.
-Then, earn an additional 200,000 miles after you spend a total of $200,000 within the first six (6) months.
-That's a total of 350,000 miles.
+Capital One Venture X Business new cardholders can earn up to 400,000 bonus miles: earn 200,000 bonus miles once you spend $30,000 on eligible purchases within three (3) months of being approved for card membership.
+Then, earn an additional 200,000 bonus miles once you spend $150,000 on eligible purchases within six (6) months of being approved for card membership.

 Points-earning and features-wise, it’s pretty much the same build as the Venture X Rewards Credit Card.
 It’s annual $395 — just like the Venture X consumer/personal card.